G-Research Software Engineer Salary in Greater Dallas Area | $100K-$120K+ | Levels.fyi

 The median Software Engineer compensation in Greater Dallas Area package at G-Research totals $120K per year.
-View the base salary, stock, and bonus breakdowns for G-Research's total compensation packages.
+View the base salary, equity, and bonus breakdowns for G-Research's total compensation packages.
 Last updated: 9/30/2025

 Company